nubificus/vaccel-docs/docs/jetson.md

 # Jetson-inference

-vAccel is a hardware acceleration framework, so, in order to use it the system must have a hardware accelerator and its software stack installed in the Host OS.
 To walk through the requirements for running a vAccel-enabled workload with the jetson-inference plugin, we will use a set of NVIDIA GPUs (RTX 2060 SUPER, Jetson Nano and Xavier AGX) and a common distribution like Ubuntu.